 Have you ever had to reschedule your travel plans due to a flight cancellation or delay?
-And although it may be poor consolation: An EU law clearly defines the compensation that airlines have to pay in such cases.
+Even if it’s little consolation in such a situation, the EU Flight Compensation Regulation clearly defines what you are entitled to and what compensation the airlines must pay in such cases.

 According to the European Flight Compensation Regulation, as an airline passenger you are always entitled to either a refund of your ticket or alternative transportation if the airline cancels your flight.

-The EU Commission has designated the coronavirus crisis as an “extraordinary circumstance.”
-Despite this, the airline is required to refund the ticket price, provide alternative travel arrangements or offer to rebook the flight for a later date.
+The coronavirus pandemic was also classified as an extraordinary circumstance.
+In this exceptional case, however, the airlines were required to refund the ticket price, provide alternative travel arrangements or offer to rebook the flight for a later date.

 If the airline cancels the flight, it is required to refund the ticket price within seven days.
-Generally the refund is issued using the same form of payment that you used to book the ticket.
+The refund can be made in cash, by bank transfer or by check.

-According to the Flight Compensation Regulation 261/2004 of the EU, passengers flying with airlines from EU and EFTA countries and with start or destination airport in an EU or EFTA country (Switzerland, Liechtenstein, Norway and Iceland) are entitled to compensation of up to 600 euros if they are not transported.
+Under EU Flight Compensation Regulation 261/2004, airline passengers from EU/EFTA countries who begin or end travel at an airport in an EU or EFTA country (Switzerland, Norway, Iceland and Liechtenstein) are entitled to compensation of up to EUR 600 if the airline fails to provide carriage.

 The designated compensation depends on the length of the flight route booked:

-If a cancellation or delay occurs due to exceptional circumstances (bad weather conditions, bird strike, technical failure despite sufficient maintenance, the threat of terrorism, medical incidents, strikes, etc.), the airline is not to blame - and passengers have no right to compensation.
+If a cancellation or delay occurs due to exceptional circumstances (bad weather conditions, bird strike, technical failure despite sufficient maintenance, threat of terrorism, medical incidents, strikes, etc.), the airline is not to blame – and passengers are not entitled to compensation.

 No, you are not required to accept a voucher.